-Thanks to all at the club for the give and card expressing get well wishes.
-He come at a time when I didn't think I could get much further down.
-Hes very uplifting to know you have good funds thinking of you in times such as these me r
+Thanks to all at the club for the gift and card expressing get well wishes.
+It come at a time when I didn't think I could get much further down.
+Hes very uplifting to know you have good friends thinking of you in times such as these

-- WITH SINCERE APPRECIATION.
-Hopefully the worst that will wentuate will be a career change involving lighter cuties Thanks to a loving wife and family - and good friends I have come strough a very difficult time.
+WITH SINCERE APPRECIATION.

-Thank you are very sincerely and see you are soon .
+Hopefully the worst that will Wentuate will be a career change involving lighter duties Thanks to a loving wife and family - and good friends I have come through a very difficult time.
+Thank you all very sincerely and see you all soon.